 - It is associated with a referral pattern.
 Most people connect it with the sensation of pain.
 Referral can be more than pain: It can be tingling, “numbing,” itching, etc. Also, there are referral patterns that are not musculoskeletal in nature: inflamed sinuses, blurred vision, irritable bowel, ringing in the ears, fight-or-flight etc. Look at this post.

-We refer to trigger points as having 4 levels of activity:
+We refer to trigger points as having four levels of activity:

 - Level 0 – These trigger points are inactive.
 They don’t bother you, even when you press into the muscle or stretch or hike the Grand Tetons.
 We think of these muscles as not having a trigger point because it is not active.
 This is what you want in your body; muscles that are working well and ready to protect you if they get the right signal.